 On the other hand.
 Don’t! be afraid to try some techniques of your own regarding prepping! making the rice! and even rolling.
 Some cooks believe that it’s first important to create new and interesting combinations that taste amazing.
 As opposed to perfecting the presentation aspect of the sushi.
 Do whatever works for you and worry about aesthetics later!

 As we’ve mentioned, sushi can be a little tricky to make, especially for those of you who don’t have much experience in the kitchen.
-In the begining, you can’t expect to make perfect, pro-quality sushi, like the type you’ll find at your favorite restaurant.
+In the beginning, you can’t expect to make perfect, pro-quality sushi, like the type you’ll find at your favorite restaurant.
 In fact, in many high-class establishments, some sushi chefs will spend years learning how to make the perfect sushi, from the rice to rolling, to presentation.
 This isn’t a skill that you can pick up overnight.

 These following tips will help to make the sushi rolling process much easier: